Green Boots

-Green Boots is the body of an unidentified climber that became a landmark on the main Northeast ridge route of Mount Everest.
-There exist several theories regarding the body's identity; the most popular one claims the body belongs to Tsewang Paljor, an Indian member of the Indo-Tibetan Border Police expedition (ITBP) who died as part of the 1996 climbing disaster on the mountain wearing green Koflach mountaineering boots.
+Green Boots is the body of a formerly unidentified climber that became a landmark on the main Northeast ridge route of Mount Everest.
+There were several theories regarding the body's identity; the most popular claiming the body belonged to an Indian member of the Indo-Tibetan Border Police expedition (ITBP) who died as part of the 1996 climbing disaster on the mountain wearing green Koflach mountaineering boots.
 All expeditions from the north side encountered the body curled in the limestone alcove cave at 8500 m until it was moved in 2014.

+In 2026, the body was identified by the Indo-Tibetan Border Police as belonging to Lance Naik Dorje Morup, an ITBP climber who died in the 1996 disaster.
+Prior to this, the body was widely believed to have been of fellow climber Tsewang Paljor.

+The ITBP announced a plan to retrieve Morup's body by October 2026.

 History

 The Three Steps on the north route is marked alongside the cave which is marked with a †_{2}.

 The first recorded video footage of Green Boots was filmed by British filmmaker and climber Matt Dickinson in May 1996.
 The footage was included in the Brian Blessed documentary Summit Fever.
 The film's narration describes the unidentified climber as from India.

 Over time, the corpse became known as a landmark on the north route.
 In 2006, British mountaineer David Sharp was found in a hypothermic state in Green Boots' Cave by climber Mark Inglis and his party.
 Inglis continued his ascent after radioing for advice on how to help Sharp, which he could not provide.
 Sharp died of extreme cold some hours later.
 Approximately three dozen other climbers would have passed by the dying man that day; it has been suggested that those who noticed him mistook Sharp for Green Boots and, therefore, paid little attention.

 In 2014, Green Boots was moved to a less conspicuous location by members of a Chinese expedition—likely by the China Tibet Mountaineering Association, which manages the north side of Everest.